LivelyKernel/lively.next/lively.collab/README.md

 ## Comments

 It provides functionality to comment on any morph in the world.
-It provides functionality to comment on any morph in a world.
 Comments are objects that include a text, a timestamp, a relative morph position and the user that created it.

 ### Adding Comments